-Lodge Kohler, located in the Green Bay Packers' Titletown District is scheduled to open July 2017.
+Lodge Kohler, located in the Green Bay Packers' Titletown District, opened in July.
 Sarah Kloepping/USA TODAY NETWORK-Wisconsin

 ASHWAUBENON - Its designer calls it a grand space that feels approachable.

 Approachability will be in the senses of the beholder, but Lodge Kohler is grand enough.